 This paper presented the Pronto low overhead message passing system for many-core processors.
-By implementing functions to manage message transfer, synchronization, address translation and buffer management directly in hardware, we reduced message transfer latencies by upto 30% in comparison to state-of-art DMA-based proposals.
-The reservation based message flow control system implemented through the use of message envelopes imposed an overhead of under 5% for the JPEG and FIR workloads with burst sizes of 64 words.
+By implementing functions to manage message transfer, synchronization, address translation and buffer management directly in hardware, we reduced message transfer latencies by up to 30% in comparison to state-of-art DMA-based proposals.
+The reservation based message flow control system implemented through the use of message envelopes imposed an overhead of under 5% for 64 word burst transfers, constituting less than 0.5% of the total execution time of workloads such as the JPEG decoder and FIR filter.
 In addition to the low latency, the presented system simplified the semantics of data movement by abstracting the implementation details of the communications architecture from the programmer, enabling data transfers to be specified at the task level.
-An analysis of the impact of dataflow direction and extraneous interconnect traffic on the arrival time for output data revealed that blocks moving between the memory buffer and processing elements resulted in the highest arrival time variations when delayed due to contention.
-These effects were found mitigated by adapting the task mapping to ensure that performance critical data move in a direction orthogonal to potentially contentious interconnect traffic.
+The speedup over sequential execution obtained with Pronto in an 18-core NagaM array was found to scale linearly with the number of parallel task graph instances, with similar performance across a range of input dataset sizes.
+An analysis of the impact of the relative direction of task data flows and extraneous interconnect traffic on the arrival time for output data revealed that blocks moving between the memory buffer and the head/tail of task graphs resulted in the highest arrival time variations when delayed due to contention.
+These effects were found to be mitigated by adapting the task mapping to ensure that such performance critical data move in a direction orthogonal to extraneous interconnect traffic.